Officer Bio's :

 Mr. Sullivan will be assisting the Polkton Police Department when we have major incidents to happen and when we deem the community may be in need of spirtiual guidance and/or comforting.
 Mr. Sullivan is also available to the Polkton Police Department employees and their families for spiritual guidance.

 Police Officer Eric Hawes -

 Officer Hawes is a native of Ohio and now resides in Matthews, North Carolina.
 Officer Hawes is a 1997 Graduate of Ashtabula High School in Ohio.
 Officer Hawes has an Associates Degree in Business Administration from the University of Phoenix and a Bachelor's Degree in Arts and Science from the University of North Carolina at Greensboro.
-Officer Hawes is a graduate from Stanley Community College in 2010.
+Officer Hawes is a graduate of Basic Law Enforcement from Stanley Community College in 2010.

 Officer Hawes began his career in Law Enforcement with the Charlotte Transit Authority / Allied Barton Company Police Department.
 Officer Hawes then began a career with G4S Company Police as a Transit Authority Police Officer.
-Officer Hawes will be working as a part-time Police Officer with the Polkton Police Department.
+Officer Hawes will be working as a full-time Police Officer with the Polkton Police Department.